The Foundry

 Available on all platforms.
 The same container image that

-powers standalone server deployments, managed by Electron
+powers standalone server deployments, with transparent host

-with transparent host port forwarding via socat
+port forwarding via socat so Ollama, LM Studio,

-so Ollama, LM Studio, and MCP servers remain reachable at
+and MCP servers remain reachable at localhost.
+A single

 VM Mode